GSAS International Travel Awards

 Applications must include the following items:

 - Completed GSAS online application form

 - An up-to-date GSAS transcript (official PDF transcript from the Registrar’s office).

 Note: The GSAS Fellowship application does not accept encrypted files for upload.
 Official Columbia transcript PDFs are encrypted; you may order a paper copy through SSOL or print the official transcript PDF you receive from Parchment, then scan and upload it.

-- A project proposal of no more than 1,500 words (on single-spaced pages), which should include a justification of your need to travel and a specific discussion of your research plans during the fellowship period.
+- A project proposal of no more than 1,500 words, which should include a justification of your need to travel and a specific discussion of your research plans during the fellowship period.
 Please do not submit a copy of the departmental dissertation prospectus.
 Proposals will be read by an inter-departmental faculty committee and should emphasize the potential of your research to make a contribution to the particular field and to scholarship in general.

 - A timetable for completion of research and writing (two pages maximum).
 Please be as specific as possible.
 Applicants can apply for only one of the following terms:

 - A budget proposal (two pages maximum).
 The budget proposal should include anticipated living costs, travel expenses, and a project allowance.
 The project allowance is for items such as books, photocopying, archive access fees, videotapes, film, etc. The project allowance is not intended for permanent items such as computers or cameras.
 Please list a budget that does not exceed the award amount for the full year or half of that for one semester.
-For 2017-2018, the maximum award amount is $28,750 for an academic-year award, and $14,375 for a one-semester award.
-The award also includes full-time tuition and health fees.
+International Travel Fellowships award grantees the same amount as the standard GSAS stipend.
+The fellowship also includes Matriculation and Facilities tuition and health fees.